 The twelve-metre-tall lighthouse was built in 1881 from locally-quarried stone stands 45m above sea level.

-It used to have a fog signal – a small canon – that sounded every five minutes in low-visibility weather conditions, however this was discontinued in the 1980s.
+It used to have a fog signal – a small cannon – that sounded every five minutes in low-visibility weather conditions, however this was discontinued in the 1980s.

 Stay at Anvil Point